 - The Motor Room Bar (located in the original drive room of Killington’s first four-passenger ski lift), a 21-and-up experience that requires a memorable snowcat ride;

-- The Ledgewood Yurt, open for lunch as well as romantic five-course dinners, with guests arriving in sleighs.
+- The Ledgewood Yurt, open for ski-in lunches as well as romantic five-course dinners, with guests arriving in sleighs.

 - The legendary steaks and après-ski scene at the Wobbly Barn.